George Fenneman: Success in reruns

+George Fenneman remained a familiar personality into the 1960s and 1970s, due in large part to two widespread revivals of You Bet Your Life.
 It was customary practice, established in radio, for a successful network series to take the summer months off and return in the fall.
 A summer-replacement series, usually a musical or comedy half-hour, would fill the established time slot for 13 weeks until the parent program returned.
 You Bet Your Life was the first network TV series to continue into the summer months, with reruns of some of the previous season's better episodes.
 To inform the public that these summer broadcasts were repeats and not new programs, the summer show was titled The Best of Groucho, and 13 reruns were selected each year, beginning in 1952.

 After You Bet Your Life ended its network run in 1961, NBC's syndication department prepared new versions of the 1950s shows, with all mentions of the original sponsor removed or cropped out of the picture.
 Of the 529 filmed half-hours, NBC packaged 250 for syndication, dating mostly from the last half of the series's run.
 Because the reruns had already been established as The Best of Groucho, the syndicated version took that title, and was an immediate hit: in September 1961 NBC Films announced that 40 major markets had already bought the show, and predicted that more than 150 stations would follow.
 Most stations opted to air The Best of Groucho on weekdays, five times a week.
 Stations across America broadcast the show mornings, afternoons, evenings, and late-nights.
 WPIX in New York programmed it at 11:00 p.m., and sponsors bought up all the commercial time before the show was even broadcast.

 Gradually the show fell out of fashion, as faster-paced game shows videotaped in color forced the old, leisurely black-and-white show off the air.
 The show remained a memory until 1973, when Groucho Marx accepted a huge shipment of old film prints from an NBC warehouse.
 Producer John Guedel, anxious to see if there was still a market for the show, sold it on a trial basis to a local station for less than $50 for each night.
 It was programmed at 11:00 p.m., coincidentally following the successful WPIX model when the show was first syndicated.
 The Best of Groucho became an instant success, prompting Guedel to send the reruns into syndication almost immediately.

 George Fenneman remained friends with Marx until the latter's death in 1977.
 During that year, Fenneman recalled he was walking a frail Groucho Marx back to his bed during one of his last visits and Marx quietly whispered "Fenneman, you always were a lousy dancer."